gkdigger/device-tree/README.md

 ### Test use case:
 1. Build and run server (see instructions below).
 2. Build and run client (see instructions below).
-3. Attach/detach USB device to the server machine.
+3. Attach/detach USB devices to the server machine.
 ## Build and run
 ### Server
 ```